‘Toxic’ podcast explores Britney Spears conservatorship

 Barker and Gray do believe the public pressure and media spotlight is helping the case.

-“I’m much more hopeful as of late than I have been really for at least a year, maybe longer, because I think it was such a huge development for her to be able to hire her own attorney,” said Barker.
+“I’m much more hopeful as of late than I have been really for at least a year, maybe longer, because I think it was such a huge development for her to be able to hire her own attorney,” Barker said.